OfflineIMAP/offlineimap.github.io/_doc/FAQ.md

 ## Miscellaneous Questions

-### I'm using git to install OfflineIMAP and found these branches called "master", "maint", "next", "pu" and "gh-pages".
+### I'm using git to install OfflineIMAP and found these branches called "master", "maint", "next" and "pu".
 What are they?

 To be brief:

-* **gh-pages**: branch used to maintain the home page at github.
 * **master**: classical mainline branch.
 * **next**: this is the branch for recent merged patches.
 Used for testing OfflineIMAP.
 * **pu** ("proposed updates"): patches not ready for inclusion.
 This should **never** be checkouted!